EficodeDemoOrg/copilot-python-weather-cli/.github-copilot-exercises/vscode/github_copilot_exercises.md

 ### Exercise 5.1: Feature Development Guidance

 1. **Planning New Features**
+   - Open Copilot Chat in Ask mode
-   - "I want to add weather alerts functionality.
-How should I implement this feature?"
+   - `I want to add weather alerts functionality.
+How should I implement this feature?`
-   - "Walk me through adding multiple weather data sources to this application"
+   - `Walk me through adding multiple weather data sources to this application`
-   - "How would I add weather history tracking without breaking existing functionality?"
+   - `How would I add weather history tracking without breaking existing functionality?`

 2. **Implementation Guidance**
-   - Ask: "Show me step-by-step how to add temperature unit conversion"
+   - Ask: `Show me step-by-step how to add temperature unit conversion`
    - Request code examples for each step
    - Ask for configuration strategies for API keys and settings